 For some reason, I just can never bring myself to put out those scary poisonous-looking ant traps that you can buy in stores.
-They freak me out, so I’ve always just kind of suffered with ants and tried to squish them as I saw them.
-Then I discovered this magical little recipe and they were gone within 24 hours.
+They make me nervous, so I’ve always just kind of suffered with ants and tried to squish them as I saw them.
+Then I discovered this magical little recipe, and they were gone within 24 hours.
 Completely.
-They haven’t been back to the living room this year either!
+We haven’t had any house ants back in the living room this year, either!

-- 1 cup of sugar
+- 1 cup of granular sugar

 - 1/2 cup of water

 - 1 tablespoon of Borax.
 (The box sometimes also looks like this: Borax Laundry Booster, 76 oz Box)